Best daily deals

 We have no ulterior motives.
 All of our contributors abide by a strict ethics policy.
 This means none of us receives compensation from manufacturers, and we don’t do direct sales.
 Our site features no advertisements or “hit pieces.”
 SoundGuys only makes money when readers choose to purchase a product through a referral link to a retailer.
 Because of this model, we have no financial reason to suggest or prefer one product over another.

 Our recommendations are based on our years-long industry experience and each product’s merit.
-We use review copies of products, but none of us can keep the products.
-Instead, we do giveaways or gift them to worthy causes.
+We use review copies of products, but none of us can keep them.
+Instead, we give them away or gift them to worthy causes.
 In other words, we do our best to provide accurate and fair content.
 We endeavor to correct our mistakes and constantly improve our testing methods.
 Our goal at SoundGuys includes making sure you are well-informed and can make the best decision for your needs.

 Frequently asked questions about wireless earbuds